Express.js Connection Pool Middleware

 pool.totalCount versus pool.idleCount continuously.
 A steadily growing totalCount that never returns to idleCount during low traffic indicates connections are not being released.Does Express middleware block the event loop during pool acquisition?

 pool.connect() returns a Promise and is non-blocking.
-Ensure your middleware uses await pool.connect() and handles rejection so unhandled promise errors don’t leave connections checked out.Related
+Ensure your middleware uses await pool.connect() and handles rejection so unhandled promise errors don’t leave connections checked out.Should the pool be created before or after the HTTP server starts listening?

 - Framework Integration & Connection Lifecycle — the parent overview covering connection lifecycle patterns across web frameworks.